STATE ARCHIVES IN OPAVA - STATE DISTRICT ARCHIVES ŠUMPERK

-Basic features of the holdings on the history of the House of Liechtenstein family
+Basic Features of the Archival Holdings on the History of the House of Liechtenstein

-Overview of the holdings on the history of the House of Liechtenstein family
+Overview of Holdings Related to the House of Liechtenstein

 Archive města Staré Město [Archive of the town of Moravian Old Town] 1437-1945 (1946)